hackarmour/programming-resources/README.md

 - [FreeCodeCamp](https://freecodecamp.org) is a great place where you can learn by doing.
 I recommend this for mostly for HTML CSS and basic JavaScript.

-- Web Project I - By this time you must have mastered front end development.
+- Web Project I - By this time you must have mastered the basics of front end development.
 I suggest to check out the [Stanford Web Homeworks](https://web.stanford.edu/class/archive/cs/cs193x/cs193x.1176/homework/) and try to complete [Listicle](https://web.stanford.edu/class/archive/cs/cs193x/cs193x.1176/homework/1-listicle), And after that for a JavaScript fresher, try to make a quiz website.

+- [ReactJs](https://reactjs.org) is a library for creating javaScript web apps.
+Try to learn about the react ecosystem, things like nextjs and styled-components.
+They are going to make your life way easier.
+You can also choose another framework/library, but we recommend reactjs.

+- [NodeJs](https://nodejs.dev/) is a way of running javaScript outside of a browser.
+Which makes it an awesome fit for server programming.
+After that you can use [ExrpressJs](https://expressjs.com) to make it easier for you to create server side apps.
+Follow the [Local Library Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs) where you can also get exposure to mongodb, a database to store all your user generated data.

+- After knowlegde of Node, Express and mongodb, you can learn how to implement REST APIs and connect your server to the client (let us assume its reactjs).
+Congratulations, you are now a MERN stack developer [Mongo, Express, React, Node].

+- Web Project II - Now you can make the [final project](https://web.stanford.edu/class/archive/cs/cs193x/cs193x.1176/final-project/) of stanford web fundamentals class.
+Also, you can now experiment with different file structures, and design patterns for your apps.

+- Learn about how [JWT](https://jwt.io/) works and how to implement it in your node application so that you can authenticate and authorize users.
+This is very helpful if you want people to log in or make an account and perform certain account based actions in your app.
+Use the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) library to implement that in your node app and you can later save the authentication information in your client side and send it with all the requests and perform authentication.

+- Web Project III [A social media app](https://www.crio.do/projects/javascript-socail-media-nodejs/) by crio.
+I dont suggest to follow the instructions, take your own decisions as you already are familiar with the technologies.
+Do see the introduction page where they show the screenshots and stack of the app, including a demo video and all the features.
+And try to make your own version out of it.